silnrsi/pysilfont/docs/technical.md

 ## Support for csv files
 csv file support has been added to core.py with a csvreader() object (using the python csv module).
 In addition to the basic handling that the csv module provides, the following are supported:
+- csvreader.firstline returns the first line of the file, so analyse headers if needed.
+Iteration still starts with the first line.
 - Specifying the number of values expected (with minfields, maxfields, numfields)
 - Comments (lines starting with #) are ignored
 - Blank lines are also ignored